AmmarAlzureiqi/MoodofMusic/README.md

 - **Playlist Generation**: Generates a playlist of songs that match the setting/theme.
 - **Spotify Integration**: Adds the playlist directly to your Spotify account.
 - **Embedded Playlist**: The generated playlist is embedded on the website for immediate listening.
+- **PostgreSQL Database**: Stores the account names of users and the details of each playlist created.

 ## Technologies Used